All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 NAD+ functions as a critical coenzyme in cellular energy production through the electron transport chain and oxidative phosphorylation.
 As NAD+ levels decline with age, mitochondrial function decreases, leading to reduced cellular energy and increased oxidative stress.
 NAD+ therapy restores these levels, supporting mitochondrial biogenesis and activating sirtuins, which regulate cellular stress response and DNA repair mechanisms (Verdin, Science, 2015).

-Epithalon's mechanism centers on telomerase activation and pineal gland function optimization.
+Epithalon's mechanism centers on telomerase activation and pineal gland function improvement.
 The peptide increases telomerase activity, allowing cells to maintain longer telomeres and extend their replicative lifespan.
-Additionally, Epithalon influences melatonin production and circadian rhythm regulation, contributing to improved sleep quality and hormonal balance (Khavinson et al., Neuroendocrinology Letters, 2002).
+Epithalon influences melatonin production and circadian rhythm regulation, contributing to improved sleep quality and hormonal balance (Khavinson et al., Neuroendocrinology Letters, 2002).

-These distinct mechanisms explain why combination approaches may provide synergistic benefits.
+These distinct mechanisms explain why combination approaches may provide combined benefits.
 NAD+ supports cellular energy production, Epithalon addresses cellular lifespan, and MOTS-c optimizes metabolic efficiency.
-Together, they target multiple aging hallmarks simultaneously, potentially providing more comprehensive anti-aging effects than individual interventions.
+Together, they target multiple aging hallmarks simultaneously, potentially providing more thorough anti-aging effects than individual interventions.

 Safety Considerations and Monitoring Requirements